 Tixagevimab and cilgavimab, discovered by Vanderbilt University Medical Center and licensed by AstraZeneca in June 2020, are monoclonal antibodies selected from an extensive library of such, accumulating this class of biomolecules derived from COVID-19 survivors.

 Evusheld: Efficacy of COVID-19 Prophylaxis

-The efficacy and safety of Evusheld were examined in two phase 3 (randomized, double-blind, placebo-controlled, multicenter, international) clinical trials PROVENT (NCT04625725) and STORM CHASER (NCT04625972) that tested the suitability of this drug in the task of preventing the development of symptomatic COVID-19 infection caused by the new coronavirus SARS-CoV-2.
+The efficacy and safety of Evusheld were examined in two phase 3 (randomized, double-blind, placebo-controlled, multicenter, international) clinical trials, PROVENT (NCT04625725) and STORM CHASER (NCT04625972), that tested the suitability of this drug in preventing the development of symptomatic COVID-19 infection caused by the new coronavirus SARS-CoV-2.